My Little Pony Tales: Merchandise

 In 1992, Hasbro released toys of the 7 Pony Friends to the European market to complement its first generation My Little Pony toy line.
 They did not produce models for the three male ponies or the teacher from the series, Miss Hackney.
 Although My Little Pony originated in the United States, the toys were not marketed there.
 The family ponies, the Barringtons (known as the Berrytowns in toy form), the Sunbrights, and the Meadowsweets were also made into toys, but were only marketed in select European countries.

 Several pieces of merchandise were marketed in Europe with the Seven Characters on them, such as comic books, an alarm clock, a backpack, an umbrella and a money box.

 Media

 Australia

 In 2005, MRA Entertainment released the complete series in the country on four DVD sets.

 United Kingdom

 In the United Kingdom, a single DVD containing ten episodes from the series was released by Metrodome Distribution in August 2004.

-Metrodome's "Girls World" and "Girls World 2" DVDs (released in February 2004 and May 2005, respectively) contain two episodes each from the series, however these episodes were not released as part of the standalone DVD.
+Metrodome's "Girls World" and "Girls World 2" DVDs (released in February 2004 and May 2005, respectively) contain two episodes each from the series, "Girls World" has "Bon Bon's Diary / Just For Kicks" and "Girls World 2" has "Princess Problems / An Apple for Starlight".
+However, the latter episode was not released as part of the standalone DVD.